The Bin Tagging Program will recommence towards the end of 2020.

 Why is bin tagging important?

-What the bin auditing program demonstrates is that these costs can be avoided when Councils work in partnership with their communities in a practical way to achieve behavior change.
+What the bin auditing program demonstrates is that these costs can be avoided when Councils work in partnership with their communities in a practical way to achieve behaviour change.

 Most importantly, these partnerships reduce the impact of households’ daily habits on the environment, the positive effects of which will be felt for generations to come.

-If you would like to talk to to someone about your bin tag please call the Shire of Collie on 9734 9000 or the Waste Education Team at Watch your Waste on 9711 1053.
+If you would like to talk to to someone about your bin tag please call the Waste Education Team at Watch your Waste on 9711 1053.